-Tuscan Chicken with Parmesan Cream Sauce
+Tuscan Chicken in Parmesan Cream Sauce – Instant Pot

 I’ve had an Instant Pot for a good while now and I do enjoy the appliance.
-I will never be the type to try and make everything in it, but if dishes turn out as spectacular as this Tuscan Chicken with Parmesan Cream Sauce, I’m excited.
+I will never be the type to try and make everything in it, but if dishes turn out as spectacular as this Tuscan Chicken in Parmesan Cream Sauce, I’m excited.
 Not just to eat it but to also share it with my family, friends, and readers.

 While the biggest advantage can be time; with the recipes I make there is still a modicum of work.
 I won’t throw chicken in that hasn’t been sautéed first.
 That browning of chicken with oil helps to create flavor and the few minutes it takes is worth it.